ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sharing.md

 Now, test it out by pointing your web-browser to https://cluster.hpcc.ucr.edu/~username/www-project/ Be sure to replace `username` with your actual user name. **The forward slash at the end is important.**

+### Common Problems

+#### "403 Forbidden" / You don't have permissions

+If using a symbolic link to data stored elsewhere on the cluster, every folder in the tree leading up to the shared folder must, at a minimum, have the execute permission (`chmod a+x folder_name`).
+For example, if you have a symbolic link to `/bigdata/mylab/myuser/data/web-content`, then `myuser`, `data`, and `web-content` must all have the execute permission (`bigdata` and `mylab` should already have them).

 ## Password Protect Web Pages